 This show is just a riot to watch, especially as Roday and Hill bounce off each other, almost literally, with their performances.

 Before Edgar Wright and Simon Pegg teamed up to make classic comedy films like Shawn of the Dead, Hot Fuzz and The World’s End, they made this UK series.
 Pegg and Jessica Stevenson (who also co-wrote the series) play two strangers who encounter each other while looking for an apartment.
 They pose as a romantic couple so they can rent a flat that requires the tenants to be a couple.
 The series is full of pop culture references and sequences, and definitely was the staging point for Wright and Pegg to create the famed “Cornetto trilogy” of movies.

 After a long time being behind Netflix’s paywall, Mad Men recently was added to the free IMDb.com TV service.
 This is truly one of the best TV shows ever made, as it looks at the huge social changes in the 1960s through the eyes of a high-end NYC ad agency.
 This is the series that made Jon Hamm a star.
 His character of Don Draper is cool, but has lots of conflicts and secrets that come out during the course of the series.
 We see how the changes in the 1960s, particularly in how women were treated, evolve Draper and other characters in the show.
 It’s also one of the best looking TV shows of all time, with lots of retro-cool designs in the sets, the clothing, and the props.

 Amazon is hoping to turn iMDb.com TV into more than just a place to watch free old TV shows.
 It will be adding original content as well over the coming months.
-The first IMDb.com TV original scripted series will be Alex Rider.
-This will be an adaptation of the popular young adult novels that feature the title character, a British teenaged boy who becomes a super-spy.
-The first season will drop on IMDb.com TV on November 13.
+The first IMDb.com TV original scripted series is Alex Rider.
+It’s an excellent adaptation of the popular young adult novels that feature the title character, a British teenaged boy who becomes a super-spy.
+The first season is available to watch now, and a second season has already been ordered.